 Vulnerable groups, such as pregnant women, mothers or nursing mothers, minors, persons with disabilities, as well as workers with changed working capacity in terms of pension and disability insurance regulations, are not allowed to work in jobs where there is a risk to their physical and mental health and life and in a difficult working condition (Art.
 70).

-THE WORLD BANK ENVIRONMENTAL AND SOCIAL STANDARDS
+THE WORLD BANK ENVIRONMENTAL AND SOCIAL REQUIREMENTS

 6.1.
 Environmental and Social Framework (2016)